K-WeiMing/screen_stay_awake/README.md

-# windows_stay_awake
+# screen_stay_awake
-This script is to to prevent windows from auto-locking the screen.
+This script is to to prevent your computer from auto-locking the screen.
 This prevents your computer from going to sleep / locking the screen in the middle of a long-running task.

 # Requirements & Installation